Near-Earth object: Impacts

 On October 7, 2008, 20 hours after it was first observed and 11 hours after its trajectory has been calculated and announced, 4 m asteroid blew up 37 km above the Nubian Desert in Sudan.
 It was the first time that an asteroid was observed and its impact was predicted prior to its entry into the atmosphere as a meteor.
 10.7 kg of meteorites were recovered after the impact.
 As of December 2024, eleven impacts have been predicted, all of them small bodies that produced meteor explosions, with some impacts in remote areas only detected by the Comprehensive Nuclear-Test-Ban Treaty Organization's International Monitoring System (IMS), a network of infrasound sensors designed to detect the detonation of nuclear devices.
 Asteroid impact prediction remains in its infancy and successfully predicted asteroid impacts are rare.
 The vast majority of impacts recorded by IMS are not predicted.

-Observed impacts aren't restricted to the surface and atmosphere of Earth.
+Observed impacts are not restricted to the surface and atmosphere of Earth.
 Dust-sized NEOs have impacted man-made spacecraft, including the space probe Long Duration Exposure Facility, which collected interplanetary dust in low Earth orbit for six years from 1984.
 Impacts on the Moon can be observed as flashes of light with a typical duration of a fraction of a second.
 The first lunar impacts were recorded during the 1999 Leonid storm.
 Subsequently, several continuous monitoring programs were launched.
 A lunar impact that was observed on September 11, 2013, lasted 8 seconds, was likely caused by an object 0.6–1.4 m in diameter, and created a new crater 40 m across, was the largest ever observed as of July 2019.